AzusaHana/KernelSU_Build_Test/README.md

 For NonGKI devices, the version 0.9.5 (11872) of KernelSU is the last version (version 1.0 no longer supports NonGKI), so don't ask why the KernelSU version is always 11872.
 However, you can still update the KernelSU manager.

 - Kernel Source
-The kernel source used is all from the official ROM authors, and there have been no modifications except for adding KernelSU
+The kernel source used is all from the official ROM authors, and there have been no modifications except for adding KernelSU.

 ## Installation Guide